Analysis - Iran dissidents elated, wary on sanctions push

 Collectively opposition sympathisers in the diaspora, especially affluent exiles based in California, could wield ample power through the pocketbook.
 And in cyberspace, Iranian "Green Movement" anti-government protesters in 2009 helped pioneer the kind of influential social media skills that were adopted to telling effect in the Arab Spring revolts of 2011.

-Iran's factionalised power structure, too, might seem to offer openings: Conservative hardliners opposed to President Mahmoud Ahmadinejad's economic policies are openly manoeuvring against him ahead of elections in 2012 [nL5E7N2020]
+Iran's factionalised power structure, too, might seem to offer openings: Conservative hardliners opposed to President Mahmoud Ahmadinejad's economic policies are openly manoeuvring against him ahead of elections in 2012.

 SANCTIONS' EFFECT "VERY GRADUAL"